Sociology, PhD—Advanced Entry

 In addition to the graduate courses offered in the areas of specialization, the program provides a strong foundation in both theory (classical and contemporary) and methods (quantitative and qualitative).
 Reflecting the program’s distinctive emphasis on social inequalities, students are required to select a core elective in this field, choosing from a list of approved courses maintained by the department (e.g., a course on the social psychology of stratification or a seminar in social inequality).
 As students complete their core requirements, they also work closely with individual faculty members to advance their work within one of the department’s standing areas of concentration.
 Students also have the right to petition to construct their own areas of specialization (pending departmental approval) and have completed area examinations in a host of subfields.
 Among these are environmental justice, political economy of global capitalism, theoretical criminology, feminist theory, political sociology, social psychology, sociology of violence, and immigration, among many others.

 The PhD program is designed to admit relatively small numbers of graduate students each year, which affords students the opportunity to forge close working relationships with the faculty.
-Our faculty and graduate students work together in a number of interdisciplinary research projects, programs, and centers, including the Social Science Environmental Health Research Institute; the Brudnick Center on Violence and Conflict; Kitty and Michael Dukakis Center for Urban and Regional Policy; the Institute for Urban Health Research; Northeastern Environmental Justice Research Collaborative, the Institute on Race and Justice, and the Women’s, Gender and Sexuality Studies Program.
+Our faculty and graduate students work together in a number of interdisciplinary research projects, programs, and centers, including the Social Science Environmental Health Research Institute; the Brudnick Center on Violence and Conflict; the Dukakis Center for Urban and Regional Policy; the Institute on Urban Health Research and Practice; Environmental Justice Research Collaborative, the Institute on Race and Justice, and the Women’s, Gender and Sexuality Studies Program.
 Many of the faculty in the Department of Sociology and Anthropology have additional interests and are affiliated with other departments on campus, including environmental studies; law, policy, and society; Latino, Latin American, and Caribbean studies; African-American studies; international affairs; Jewish studies; and criminal justice.
 Students who wish to work with faculty in other disciplines are encouraged to enlist the aid of the sociology graduate program director or their advisers in contacting individual faculty members.

 Students admitted with a master's degree in sociology from another institution may be exempt from taking the theory exam but may be required to do some additional course work in theory and methods.
 For students admitted with a master's degree in a field other than sociology, the theory exam requirement and supplementary course work requirements will be determined on a case-by-case basis.
 Please note that all applicants for the doctoral program are required to submit a writing sample.
 The writing sample should consist of written materials that demonstrate students' capacity for scholarship at the doctoral level.
 (Copies of several course or term papers or a copy of a master’s thesis or paper are appropriate.)